Handy Android apps for hassle-free holiday travel

 Travel can be stressful no matter the time of year, but the holiday season always seems to be worse.
-You're stuck managing multiple reservations for flights, hotels and car rentals, facing long lines at security, and, depending on where you're traveling, there's often a looming threat of a snowstorm grounding your plane.
+You're stuck managing multiple reservations for flights, hotels and car rentals, facing long lines at security, or stuck in a car for a few hours to visit friends and family.

 Editors' note: If you're looking for, check out .

 You can also download FlightView for iOS.

 You can also download MyTSA for iOS.

 If you're driving for Thanksgiving, Waze (free) is a great tool to have.
 Though the company was bought by Google, and some its features were added to Google Maps, the Waze app is still very useful and updated regularly.